AotSun/testgit/readme.txt

 AotSun
-Git is a version control system.
-Git is free software.
 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.